 Basic principle of special relativity: for two observers moving relative to each other with constant relative velocity (more specifically: for two inertial observers) the laws of physics are the same.
 There is no key experiment by which one could argue that one of the observers is “at rest” in an absolute sense – as far as physics is concerned, all such observers are equal, no one has more right than another to regard himself as being at rest, and motion (at least: motion with constant velocity) is defined only as relative motion of observers with respect to each other.

-The modern theories of space and time that go back to Albert Einstein: His special theory of relativity, which leaves out the effects of gravitation, and his general theory of relativity, in which gravitation makes itself felt as a distortion of space and time.
+The modern theories of space and time that go back to Albert Einstein: His special theory of relativity, which ignores the effects of gravitation, and his general theory of relativity, in which gravitation is included as a distortion of space and time.

 Synonyms: theory of relativity, theories of relativity